xanderstevenson/xanderstevenson.github.io/README.md

 <br>

 Who am I?
 I'm Alexander Stevenson.
-Above all, **I'm a professional in whatever I do**.
+Above all, **I strive to be professional, yet compassionate, in whatever I do**.
 I empower teams and elevate the performance level of those around me.

 I'm an enthisiastic and goal-driven software, network, and DevOps engineer who specializes Developer Advocacy, Automation, AI/ML, and Full-Stack engineering.
 I have over 10 years of experience in network and software engineering.